dustin-archive/taffy-grid/README.md

 </div>
 ```

 To make an item, use the `item` mixin.
-This item allows two per line before it wraps to the next line.
+This item allows 2 per line before it wraps to the next line.
 Items are automatically extended so you don't need to worry about bloated output.

 ```scss
 .item {